bstatcomp/gpu-stan-paper-materials/README.md

 ### STEP 4: Compile and test cmdstan

-Compile cmdstan by running `make build -j8` in the cmdstan folder.
+Compile cmdstan by running `make clean-all` and `make build -j8` in the cmdstan folder.
 Check if the OpenCL/GPU support is succesfully enabled by running `python runCmdStanTests.py src/test/interface/opencl_test.cpp`.
 In order to run this test you need to have Python 2 installed on your system.

-### STEP 5: Run illustrative example
+### STEP 5: You're ready to go!

+You can now use Stan with GPU support!
+A good place to start are the [logistic regression or GP regression](https://github.com/bstatcomp/gpu-stan-paper-materials/tree/master/replicationScripts/endToEnd) examples from the paper.
+Try running the replication scripts with and without GPU support (recompile cmdstan without the local makefile) and compare the times.